astropy/astropy/docs/stats/robust.rst

 Sigma clipping provides a fast method to identify outliers in a distribution.
 For a distribution of points, a center and a standard deviation are calculated.
-Values which are a set number of sigma times the standard deviation away from the center are rejected.
+Values which are less or more than a specified number of standard deviations from a center value are rejected.
 The process can be iterated to further reject outliers.

 The `astropy.stats` package provides both a functional and object-oriented interface for sigma clipping.
 The function is called :func:`~astropy.stats.sigma_clip` and the class is called :class:`~astropy.stats.SigmaClip`.
-They both return a masked array where the rejected points are masked.
+By default, they both return a masked array where the rejected points are masked.

 First, let's generate some data that has a mean of 0 and standard deviation of 0.2, but with outliers: